 In July, 2017, Google is launching the Google Backup and Sync tool that will broaden the horizons of the classic Drive Sync.
 With G Sync, only items uploaded to a Google Drive folder were automatically synchronized to the cloud, while with Backup and Sync, you can set up any folders on your Mac or PC to be backed up to the Google cloud.
 This innovation is without doubts full of useful properties – from handiness and automatization to safety and accessibility.

 But with all the positive sides, let us not forget about security threats.
 Is Google Drive secure?
 Now, as you have learned that Drive files are equally as vulnerable to ransomware as local ones, you understand with a bittersweet smile that backing up your Mac / PC to the cloud via Google Backup and Sync absolutely does not protect these files from being encrypted.
 Furthermore, the unencrypted copy of infected files will not be available for preview or restore in case of a disaster.
 With Backup and Sync, you do protect your files from hard drive failures and devices loss or theft but it has nothing to do with ransomware.
 With all this in mind, our breaking news announced in the next paragraph becomes even more valuable for all G Sync and Google Backup and Sync users.

 Announcing Automatic Google Drive Ransomware Protection

 Spinbackup is the first to introduce automatiс protection against ransomware.
 It is an innovative CASB functional that will automatically detect ransomware activities in your domain, warn you with the security alerts and provide automatic and manual recovery of encrypted items.
 The beta version is already accessible for all Cybersecurity & Backup customers.
 Spinbackup provides extensive cybersecurity ransomware protection to G Suite organizations and enterprises with unique and smart algorithm that is based on your backup.
 For the first time in history, G Suite companies will be AUTOMATICALLY protected from ransomware.
-Don’t miss this!
+Deploy Spinbackup’s Enterprise Solutions and stay secure!

 6,005 total views, 2 views today